Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   > [Info] To prevent any problems, it is strongly recommended not to delete a workflow.
 For detailed information, see [Delete a workflow](ActindoWorkFlow/Operation/01_ManageWorkflows.md#delete-a-workflow).

 - [VIEW]
-Click this button to view the selected workflow version.
+Click this button to display the selected workflow version.

 [comment]: <> (Oli: Button DELETE ist i.d.R. ein "Trash" Symbol.
 Button VIEW funktioniert nicht)